primus/omega-supreme/README.md

 - The `msg` Property contains the data that needs to be send to the connections.
 - The `sparks` Property can be an array of spark ids or a string which is the spark id.
-If no `sparks` property is supplied we assume that the given message needs to be broadcasted to every single connection on this server.
+If no `sparks` property is supplied we assume that the given message needs to be broadcast to every single connection on this server.

 When your message has been successfully processed by the server it returns a JSON object with some information: